-20 Different Types of Caps
+Different Types of Caps and Hats

-No fashion is ever complete without wearing hats.
-Apart from being fashionable hats also protects the user from harsh weather conditions and rain.
-Mostly made from both woven and knitted fabric, hats are made up of many fibres such as fur, wool, rubber, straws, and many more.
+Mostly made from woven and knitted fabrics, hats are made of many fibres such as fur, wool, rubber, straws, and many more.
 Hats have a very old history and have been molded into different forms by different cultures, regions, trends, and generations.
-Here is a list of 20 hats that were used in different places by different generations and people.
+On this page, we have shared a list of 20 hats that are used in different places by different generations and people.

 1. Balaclava hat